stephensedge/fuel-price-display/README.md

 This project simulates a gas station fuel price sign using MQTT and Pillow.
 It can run either with real MQTT data or with simulated price updates in a Podman container on Red Hat Device Edge.

 ---
-Architecture- There are three containres that make up this servics demo.
+Architecture- There are three containers that make this fuel pricing demo.

 price-publisher: Generates and publishes gas prices